HAVE YOU MET ALICE?

 ALICE NEEDS YOUR HELP

 We all have a vested interest in improving conditions for ALICE.
 When ALICE can’t afford the basics, the costs are high both for these families and for the wider community.
-Join the new conversation around these issues and download the 2015 United Way ALICE Report for Greater Stark County (link is below).
+Join the new conversation around these issues and download the 2015 United Way ALICE Report for Ohio, which includes information regarding Stark County (link is below).
 By raising awareness about ALICE and stimulating a fresh dialogue among community members and leaders, together we can provide ALICE with new opportunities to succeed.

 HOW MANY HOUSEHOLDS ARE STRUGGLING?